 - The potential for major shifts in economic growth and inflation: Policy uncertainty typically indicates a greater potential for changes in asset prices, correlations, and risks.

-Shifts in any of these established policies can lead to relative value investment opportunities, particularly across currencies, as changes in these global policy forces have a tendency to impact foreign exchange markets in a major way.
+Shifts in any of these established policies can lead to relative value investment opportunities, particularly across currencies, as changes in these global policy forces have a tendency to affect foreign exchange markets in a major way.

 Currency offers a rare opportunity for uncorrelated returns in today' s market

 Global macro and fixed-income managers have long included currency with the explicit intention of augmenting returns.
-Indeed, the return generation potential of international bond and macro managers is often driven predominantly by their underlying currency views.
+Indeed, the return-generation potential of international bond and macro managers is often driven predominantly by their underlying currency views.
 Moreover, macro risks have been increasingly relevant in the current environment as central bank divergence, policy shifts, and macro-centered event risk move currency markets.
 We believe this will continue, if not increase, as countries embark on increasingly different economic paths, creating macro dispersion and opportunities for currency investors.

 Currencies are almost perfectly constructed to provide views on relative movements; by definition, you must sell one currency to buy another, and vice versa.
 It's difficult to find similar ways to express macro views in other assets, which is why currencies tend to provide a powerful source of uncorrelated and potentially diversifying exposures to a portfolio.

-Currency managers as a group-using the Barclay Currency Traders Index as a proxy-have been able to provide differentiated returns with low correlations to other assets over the long term.
-Thus, an active currency program may serve as an effective complement to other strategies commonly found in investor portfolios over time.
+Currency managers as a group—using the Barclay Currency Traders Index as a proxy—have been able to provide differentiated returns with low correlations to other assets over the long term, and an active currency program may serve as an effective complement to other strategies commonly found in investor portfolios over time.
 Especially right now, an absolute return-oriented currency investment may provide genuine diversification potential at a time when diversification is so desperately needed.